Oil prices mixed on tight inventories, demand worries - Up News Info

 Article content

-Trafigura’s Chief Executive Officer Jeremy Weir said the tightness in global oil markets was due to return of demand to pre-pandemic levels.
+Trafigura Group’s Chief Executive Officer Jeremy Weir said the tightness in global oil markets was due to demand returning to pre-pandemic levels.

-“It’s not artificially tight because of what OPEC is doing.
-Demand is there,” Weir said at the FT Commodities Asia Summit.
+Oil output from Texas’ Permian basin was forecast to reach a record 4.953 million barrels per day (bpd) in December.

+U.S. crude stocks were expected to have risen for a fourth straight week, with analysts in a Reuters poll forecasting a build of about 1.4 million barrels last week.

 Advertisement